-Many of us struggle with wrapping candles -- and most cylindrical gifts.
+Curious how to wrap a candle?
+One of the most foolproof gifts for you to give year-round is a beautiful candle, but many of us struggle to wrap candles — and most cylindrical gifts.
 Therefore, we’ve collected some of the best methods for wrapping and displaying your candle in all its glory.
 We’ll illustrate the top techniques ranging from lower to greater difficulty.
-With a little patience, you’ll learn how to wrap candles like a pro!
+With a little patience, you’ll learn how to wrap candles like a pro — let's start wrapping!

 Easier Technique: Gift Bag or Box

 If your go-to wrapping technique for the holidays and special events is to reach for a gift bag or box, we’ve got you covered.
 Wrapping in a reusable bag or box is one of the most eco-friendly ways to display gifts beautifully from year to year.